Sungjae-Park-portfolio/SoftwareDesign/README-SSG.md

 2. After deciding where you want the client secret json file (the one you get by following the instructions in the developer side notes under Google Login.
 You may want to do this first.) to go you're going to want to FTP into your deployment.
 There are desktop applications to help with this, but I'm going to be using instructions for command line interfaces.
 3. Opening up your terminal (assuming your using linux) and type 'sftp deploy-user@[your-ip-here]'.
 Do whatever you would need to do to ssh into your deployment.
 4. Next navigate to the directory where you want to put your client secret.
 To do this use cd [path] to navigate to the directory you want.
 You can use ls to see what folders and files are in the current directory.
 If you need to make a new folder for it, you can create one from the command line by using mkdir [new-file-name].
 5. Now you need to navigate to wherever the client secret is stored on your local machine.
 To do this you use lcd [path] to change the directory your local machine is looking at.
-To see the folders and files in the current directory use lls.
+To see the folders and files in the current directory use ls.
 6. Once you've gotten to the directory you want the client secret to be in on your deployment and have located the client secret on your local machine,  type 'put [your file name] [new file name]'.
 The second argument in brackets is optional, but helpful if your client secret is named one thing and you want it to be named something else on your deployment.
 7. Now exit out of the sftp session using exit and ssh into your deployment as usual.
 Reboot the server following the instructions in droplet setup instructions above.